jordan-castro/easyjs/README.md

 JavaScript has a huge ecosystem and runs natively in the browser.
 JS alongside with WASM, macros, and types becomes really powerful.

-## ECMAScript version
-easyjs uses the ECMAScript 2020 version (ES11).
-This means that new features being added to ECMAScript will not be officially supported.
-But a smart person could include them in their project using macros and the `javascript{}` statement.

 > [!WARNING]
 > This language is still in development we are currently on v0.5.0